 Software Engineering Internships: What You Need To Know

-If you’re in a dash because someone’s just stolen your last line of code, jump straight to our jobs page, then grab your roller skates get after them.
+If you’re in a dash because someone’s just stolen your last line of code, jump straight to our jobs page, then grab your roller skates.
+Go on.
+Do it.

 What is software engineering?

 Software engineers develop applications that enables users to complete tasks on computers and all other electronic devices.
 Who created the apps on your phone?
 A software engineer.

 The work of other engineers is often a lot more obvious.
 Take civil engineers for example, they build bridges and roads.
 It’s quite hard not to notice a bridge when you walk past it; you look up and think, ‘Wow, that’s a big-ass bridge’.
 Mechanical engineers design and build cars.
 Their handiwork is everywhere.